lashoun/upgraded-fefates-randomizer/README.md

   -dss, --disable-staff-early-recruit
                         disable Sakura and/or Elise's replacement's enforced healing class -edbc, --enable-dlc-base-class
                         will give unpromoted base classes to every DLC class for game balance (eg Ninja/Oni Savage for Dread Fighter)
-  -elsc, --enable-limit-staff-classes
+  -egd, --enable-genderless-dlc
-                        will replace staff only class by a magical class and set the staff only class as a reclass option
+                        allows DLC classes to be given regardless of gender -elsc, --enable-limit-staff-classes
-  -ema, --enforce-mozu-aptitude
+                        will replace staff only class by a magical class and set the staff only class as a reclass option -ema, --enforce-mozu-aptitude
                         enforce Mozu (herself) having Aptitude -emoc, --enable-mag-only-corrin